 What this adds up to is that anal sex has to be discussed and planned for ahead of time.
 With all the hygiene preparation required and finding a comfortable position, this can be a distraction from the flow of passion.
 Retaining an erection for anal sex could present another problem, and the result can be disappointing.

 Finally, while the number of nerve endings in the anus makes that area pleasurable to the touch, is anal sex pleasurable for both partners?
 Since the male sex organ is external to the body, men (whether gay or straight) tend to externalize sex.
 They go for the climax and ejaculation more than the time spent being intimate with one’s partner, which women prefer.
-Does anal sex increase the sense of distance between the partners and decrease the feelings of intimacy in the sex act?
+Does anal sex, especially with women, increase the sense of distance between the partners and decrease the feelings of intimacy in the sex act?
 Or is it experienced as a loving act?

 My pastoral counsel is that sex of any sort should be an intimate act that expresses the love of the partners/spouses for each other as well as pleasure.
 Sex should be agreeable and pleasurable to both partners, both generally and in the moment.
 Sometimes a partner will engage in a sexual activity that he or she isn’t particularly fond of but that one’s partner is, just to please him or her.
 That shouldn’t be the assumed practice every time the couple has sex.
 But trying something different and varying the routine goes a long way toward making sex interesting and the relationship playful and enjoyable.